-Also known as tic douloureux, classic TN often produces recurrent and abrupt "electric shock-like" pain.
-TN affects one or more branches of the trigeminal nerve, most commonly in the second or third division.
-Classic trigeminal neuralgia is more frequent in older populations, often with the first attack occurring in the late 50s or 60s — it is rare before the age of 40.
-It is usually caused by compression of a blood vessel at the root entry zone of the trigeminal nerve in the brain.
+Also known as tic douloureux, classic TN often produces recurrent and abrupt pain like an electric shock.
+Classic trigeminal neuralgia is more frequent in older people, often with the first attack occurring in the late 50s or 60s.
+It’s rare before the age of 40.
+It’s usually caused by compression of a blood vessel at the root of the trigeminal nerve in the brain.

-- Our radiologists perform a specialized set of imaging sequences to confirm the diagnosis of trigeminal neuralgia and, more importantly, to rule out secondary trigeminal neuralgia-like tumors.
+Our radiologists perform a specialized set of imaging sequences to confirm the diagnosis and to rule out secondary tumors that appear like trigeminal neuralgia.